 I have a message for youth pastors, youth workers, and volunteers: All of you have an opportunity to help contribute to the solution.
 You spend more time with the adolescents in our churches than I think anyone realizes.
 This means when symptoms of depression, anxiety, and other mental illnesses begin to appear, you are poised to be a significant help to the young people of your congregation.

 How great would it be if youth pastors and youth workers in our churches had the necessary training to recognize symptoms of mental illness in adolescents?
 How useful would it be if they knew of appropriate resources to connect with these young people in order for them to get timely, qualified care?
 And how amazing would it be if these professionals and volunteers could walk with the youth as they received care, being a community of support to them as the Body of Christ?

 Why do we need to talk about youth and mental illness?
 For me, the most important reason is this: Because by talking about it, we open the door to talking about mental health and the best ways in which we—youth workers, parents, members of the church—can support our young people though the challenges they are facing in an already challenging world.

 I am excited to be a part of the conversation in the E M Conference.
 Please keep reading The Messenger for further articles this year about understanding different mental illnesses and promoting positive mental health in our churches.

 Check out this source for statistics used here: https://cmha.ca/media/fast-facts-about-mental-illness/

-Daniel Dacombe has worked with youth for nearly fifteen years, first at Youth for Christ and more recently at the Addictions Foundation of Manitoba.
+Daniel Dacombe has worked with youth for nearly fifteen years, including at Youth for Christ.
 He has attended Providence College and Seminary for Social Sciences and Counselling education.
 He attends Heartland Community Church and lives with his wife, two daughters, and a very large dog.